Objective

 Application

-- a list of publications
+- Curriculum vitae, including a list of publications

 All application materials should be in English.

 Applications are now closed.
-The next call is planned to be published in winter 2023.
+The next call is planned to be published in winter 2024.

 Selection

-The jury is not required to publicly justify its decisions, nor to provide applicants individual feedback on their applications.
+The jury is not required to publicly justify its decisions, nor to provide applicants with individual feedback on their applications.

 Fellowship Program Coordinator